labring/sealos.io/content/blog/(what-is)/what-is-mongodb/index.md

 authors: ['default']
 ---

-# A Comprehensive Guide to Document Database Management in 2025

 MongoDB has established itself as the leading NoSQL document database, revolutionizing how organizations store and manage data in today's application-driven landscape.
 This comprehensive guide explains everything you need to know about MongoDB, from basic concepts to advanced deployment strategies.

 ## Understanding MongoDB: The Foundation of Modern Document Storage